justmarkham/kaggle-allstate/README.md

-## Final Project: Allstate Purchase Prediction Challenge on Kaggle
+## Kaggle: Allstate Purchase Prediction Challenge

-Here is the [current draft of my paper](allstate-paper.md).
-I expect the final version to be largely the same, except I'll expand the "Model Building" section and fill out the "Results" and "Conclusion" sections.
-I'll also add my code and presentation slides.

-I'll make this a public repo as soon as the competition ends, which is May 19 at 8pm Eastern Time.
+For my final project with the [General Assembly Data Science](https://generalassemb.ly/education/data-science) class [in DC](https://github.com/ajschumacher/gadsdc), I competed in Kaggle's [Allstate Purchase Prediction Challenge](http://www.kaggle.com/c/allstate-purchase-prediction-challenge).

+Here is my [project paper](allstate-paper.md) and my [R code](allstate-code.R).

+Per the competition rules surrounding the sharing of code, I created this as a private repository and did not make it public until after the competition ended on May 19.